pdee/pdee/doc/commands-python-mode.rst

 ----------------
 Display Pyflakes command line help messages.

-Let's have this until more Emacs-like help is prepared
+Let’s have this until more Emacs-like help is prepared

 py-pyflakespep8-run
 -------------------